getgrav/grav-learn/pages/17/08.advanced/01.flex/02.using/doc.md

 Collection template `flex/contacts/collection/default.html.twig` is responsible for rendering all the objects in the collection.
 Rendered output is cached by default.
 Cache key is defined by the collection and the context passed to the `render()` method.

+> [!CAUTION]
-!! **WARNING:** If context contains non-scalar values, caching will be turned off.
+> **WARNING:** If context contains non-scalar values, caching will be turned off.
 Try to keep the context as simple as possible!

 Here is an example from Contacts Type:
 ```twig